Pony Joe: Don't you think you've had enough?

 - In Narbonic, Dave, after drowning his sorrows, moves from the bar to the coffee shop, where he snarls at Calliban the demonic barrista "I'll tell you when I've had enough Mocha Talls, dammit!"

-- A flashback in Captain SNES had this exchange, after King Hippo witnessing some really disturbing events:
+- A flashback in Captain SNES: The Game Masta had this exchange, after King Hippo witnessing some really disturbing events:

 - In an Alvin and the Chipmunks episode that spoofed King Kong, Theodore was at a bar, and when the bartender asked the question, Theodore snapped "More carrot juice!"

-- Bleeding Gums Murphy of The Simpsons revealed in flashback that his lost his music fortune on his $1000 a day habit, buying Faberge Eggs.
-Cue Murphy at the counter of a jewelry store demanding another egg while the jeweler asks "Don't you think you've had enough?", then a down-and-out Murphy in an alley surrounded by broken Faberge eggs...
+- Jazz player Bleeding Gums Murphy of The Simpsons revealed in flashback that his lost his music fortune on his $1500 a day habit, buying Faberge eggs.
+Cue Murphy at the counter of a jewellery store demanding another egg while the jeweller asks "Don't you think you've had enough?", then a down-and-out Murphy in an alley surrounded by broken Faberge eggs...

 - Bobby from King of the Hill says this when the owner of the deli he's at tries to convince him he's had enough chicken liver.